 - Create a support system.
 Just like your recovering teen will benefit from regularly spending time with other teens who are also in recovery, you too will benefit from connecting with other parents and family members of addicts in recovery.

 - Learn how to avoid enabling behaviors.
 Sometimes the most well-intended actions can be triggering to a young person in early recovery.
-Learning about potentially enabling behaviors and how to avoid them can help you to be a benefit to your teen as she seeks to find balance in life without drugs and alcohol.
+Learning about potentially enabling behaviors and how to avoid them can help you to be a benefit to your teen as they seek to find balance in life without drugs and alcohol.

 - Health insurance: The changes to health insurance regulations over the past few years have meant that families now have an easier time getting detox and addiction treatment services covered all or in part by their health insurance provider.
 Check with your provider to find out which services are covered and secure authorization prior to enrollment in order to better ascertain your out-of-pocket costs in advance.